 A number of new occupiers have come into the town in the last year and are mostly new independent businesses.
-Some business have also moved to new premises from elsewhere within the town centre.
-2015/16 has seen a small decrease in the number of new occupiers.
-There were 42 compared to 44 last year.
+Some businesses have also moved to new premises from elsewhere within the town centre.
+2016/17 has seen a decrease in the number of new occupiers.
+There were 26 compared to 42 last year.
 The table overleaf illustrates the companies and their new location.
 That fact that units are listed here does not mean that a relevant planning permission has been gained in all cases.

-New occupiers in Mansfield town centre
+New occupiers in Mansfield town centre (2016/17)